-The addition question (part a) has two fractions with different denominators and, as the total is greater than one, it needs to be expressed as a mixed number.

-In the second question (part b) the fraction and the mixed number, again have different denominators.
+In this question, students are firstly asked to add two fractions with different denominators and, as the total is greater than one, it needs to be expressed as a mixed number (part a).
+Then, students are asked to subtract a fraction and a mixed number, which again have different denominators (part b).

 Many students find working with fractions difficult, so regular practice can be helpful.
 Using fractions and mixed numbers rather than decimals when studying other topics such as area and perimeter or averages can be useful.

-Question 2: Transformation
+Question 2: Calculation using negative exponents